yundumbledore/NeuroProcImager-Plus/README.md

 ### Whole-cortex model
 ![text](Assets/whole_cortex_model.png)
 The schematic of the whole-cortex model fitted to source-level MEG data is shown.
-The left side shows a neural mass model (NMM, refers to [Neuroimage Paper link](https://www.sciencedirect.com/science/article/pii/S1053811922007078)) and the middle shows the whole-cortex model.
+The left side shows a neural mass model (NMM) and the middle shows the whole-cortex model.
 Each node in the whole-cortex model is a NMM.
 Purple lines represent connections between NMMs.
 The right side shows MEG sensors and reconstructed source points in the cerebral cortex.
 Each source time series is fitted with a NMM.

 ## Demonstration
 Here we provide a demonstration to enable reviewers and readers to get in touch with NeuroProcImager-Plus.